rexTexTau/MethodExecuto/README.md

 USE AT YOUR OWN RISK

-The author is not responsible for any kind of useage by third parties of this application (as well as its derivatives), which entailed a violation of license agreements and copyrights of third-party software assemblies, as well as indirect and direct losses of third-party software copyright holders.
+The author is not responsible for any kind of usage by third parties of this application (as well as its derivatives), which causes violation of license agreements and/or copyrights of third-party software assemblies, as well as any indirect and/or direct losses of third-party software copyright holders.

 # Usage